WilderMinds/heartbeat/README.md

 call the same method above and set an empty map.

-The values of the additional params can also be updated using from anywhere in the app using
+The values of the additional params can also be updated anywhere in the app using
 ```
 HeartbeatController.instance.addOrUpdateAdditionalParams("key", "value")
 ```